rafa-diniz/Z-Tensor/README.md

 The most natural approach to address this is called "frame differencing".
 Frame differencing subtracts the previous frame from the current one and stores only the differences, which are called "residuals".
 This is where most compression gains come from.
 If most residuals are filled with zeros, the compressor notices all these repeated zeros in the residuals and compresses them, shrinking the file size.
 Frame differencing generally works well for static scenes, but it completely ignores motion.
 If a car driving fast moves 20 pixels to the right, frame differencing sees the entire car-shaped region as "changed" and stores all of it, even though nothing about the car itself actually changed.

-Block matching is much smarter.
+Block matching handles this case much better.
 It divides the frame into blocks, and for each block, the encoder searches in the previous frame for the most similar block within a search area.
-The most similar block will hopefully yield lots of zeros for the compressor, which noticeably improves compression.
+A good match usually yields smaller residuals, often with many repeated or near-zero values, which noticeably improves compression.
 In my tests, block matching compressed 10-20% better than frame differencing.

 Instead of storing residuals for the entire frame, block matching stores the residuals for each block and a motion vector that tells the decoder where to look in the previous frame to reconstruct the current block.
 This way, a car that moved 20 pixels to the right gets a motion vector of (20, 0) and residuals that are nearly all zeros, which compresses better.